terrisgit/ATT-Uverse-Router-Reconnect/README.md

-# ATT U-verse Router Reconnect Script
+# AT&T U-verse Router Reconnect Script

 This script reconnects your AT&T U-verse router with AT&T. Tested on 5268AC.
 The 5268AC router has a bug which causes network latency over time (more so when using Gigabit Fiber).